karinwohlgemuth/UCI-HAR-Dataset/ReadMe.md

 The raw data for the project is from the UCI Machine Learning Repository, namely the "Human Activity Recognition (HAR) Using Smartphones Data Set."
 Detailed information about the source is found here:
 <http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones>

-More information on the original study and the data are also found in the readme.txt and features_info.txt files that are part of the dataset.
+More information on the original study and the data are also found in the *readme.txt* and *features_info.txt* files that are part of the dataset.

 ## CONTENTS

 This repo contains the following files:

 * R script that converts the raw data into a tidy dataset
-* Codebook that details the data and all variables
+* CodeBook that details the data and all variables
 * ReadMe that describes the analysis process
 * Tidy dataset